Political positions of Ron DeSantis: Economy

 DeSantis has said that the debate over how to reduce the federal deficit should shift emphasis from tax increases to curtailing spending and triggering economic growth.
 He supports a "no budget no pay" policy for Congress to encourage the passage of a budget.
 He believes the Federal Reserve System should be audited.

 In the wake of the alleged IRS targeting controversy, DeSantis called for IRS commissioner John Koskinen's resignation for having "failed the American people by frustrating Congress's attempts to ascertain the truth".
 He co-sponsored a bill to impeach Koskinen for violating the public's trust.
 Citizens Against Government Waste, a conservative think tank, named DeSantis a "Taxpayer Superhero" in 2015.

 DeSantis supported the Regulations from the Executive in Need of Scrutiny (REINS) Act, which would require that regulations that have a significant economic impact be subject to a vote of Congress prior to taking effect.

-DeSantis introduced the Let Seniors Work Act, which would repeal the Retirement Earnings Test and exempt senior citizens from the 12.4% Social Security payroll tax, and co-sponsored a measure to eliminate taxes on Social Security benefits.

 DeSantis sponsored the Transportation Empowerment Act, which would transfer much of the responsibility for transportation projects to the states and sharply reduce the federal gas tax.

 DeSantis has opposed legislation to require online retailers to collect and pay state sales tax.

 DeSantis voted for the Tax Cuts and Jobs Act of 2017.
 He said the bill would bring a "dramatically lower tax rate", "full expensing of capital investments", and more jobs to America.

+During his 2018 gubernatorial campaign, DeSantis pledged to lower corporate income taxes to 5% or lower.
+During his tenure, corporate income taxes in Florida got as low as 3.5% in 2021, but by 2022 they had increased to 5.5%.
+DeSantis has maintained Florida's low-tax status during his time as governor.

+In June 2019, DeSantis signed a $91.1 billion budget the legislature passed the previous month, which was the largest in state history at the time, though he cut $131 million in appropriations.
+In June 2021, he signed a $101.5 billion budget that included $169 million in tax relief.

+Throughout most of 2019, Florida's unemployment rate hovered below 5%.
+During the COVID-19 lockdown in early to mid-2020, Florida, and most other states, saw unemployment rates near 15%.
+DeSantis partially blamed his gubernatorial predecessor, Rick Scott, for leaving behind a dejected unemployment system that created backlogs as COVID-19 damaged the state economy.
+Afterward, Florida's economy swiftly started recovering, and the unemployment rate fell below 7% by the latter half of 2020.
+Since May 2022, Florida's unemployment rate has sat around 2%, below the national average.

 As a result of a significant increase in gas prices, DeSantis would announce on November 22, 2021, that he would be temporarily waiving the state's gas tax in the next legislative session in 2022.

+In June 2023, DeSantis banned most vehicle manufacturers (except Tesla) from selling vehicles directly to consumers in Florida, thus guaranteeing that franchised dealerships would remain as part of the sales process.